fabstr/progp-atm/README.md

 progp-atm
 =========

-ATM server/client for Computer Science course.
+ATM server/client for a Computer Science course.